OUR MISSION AND HISTORY

 Our History

-In 2011, many of Oakland’s shelter cats were left without options.
+In 2011, more than 40% of the cats entering Oakland's municipal shelter were euthanized.
 The city’s open-admission shelter lacked the resources to support scared, sick, elderly, or emotionally shut down cats.
+Senior cats and cats with minor medical issues were euthanized quickly.
+Volunteers who worked with fearful cats, and saw their potential, would return to the shelter for their next shift to find those cats had been euthanized.
 Rescue organizations passed these cats over, focusing instead on helping young, healthy, confident cats in large numbers.
+The prevailing belief was that no one wanted them — they were considered "unadoptable."

 Fostering has always been a core strategy for how we support at-risk cats.
 Photo by Nicole Dial.